 My Georgia Home Tour

 This summer has been a whirlwind of moving, traveling then moving again.
 I can’t believe how quickly summer has flown but also how much it has dragged on and on.
 Moving took a lot out of me if I am going to be honest.
 I never thought it was going to be easy, but this was something else.
 I’m glad this is all sorted now.
-A friend of mine is currently in the moving process, so I thought I would give her some advice, to help make the move a lot easier.
-As she basically lives on the other side of the world now in Australia, I was doing some research and recommended she looked into something like ConveyOnline service these suburbs, just so she knows that when it comes to the legal documentation of moving, she doesn’t have to do this alone.
+A friend of mine is currently in the moving process to a house near little lake, so I thought I would give her some advice, to help make the move a lot easier.
+Moving is exciting but there are so many different things that need to be considered.
+As she basically lives on the other side of the world, I was doing some research and recommended she looked into something like ConveyOnline service these suburbs, just so she knows that when it comes to the legal documentation of moving, she doesn’t have to do this alone.
 It is always great to know that there is someone out there willing to give you a helping hand, especially from people who know what they are doing.
 This was a really good tip that someone gave me, so now I feel I should offer it to anyone who needs help when it comes to moving.
 Anyway, we have been unpacking our new house in Connecticut.
 I finally have my computer up, wifi and a little spot in my new office to work.
 But everything is still a complete mess, and we are still mostly in boxes, which makes me nostalgia for my home life in Georgia.
 Moving is the worst on so many levels!
 One tip I would give if you are moving house, is to make a list of your new local emergency contacts just in case, for example, if you’re moving to Perth you might need a locksmith in Bentley quickly.
 So since I’m in this sentimental stage I thought I need to give you my Georgia home tour since I haven’t really given the grand tour, just bits and pieces of rooms.
 I will say when we bought the house six years ago it was not a house I really liked.
 The whole house was painted yellow inside and there was a lot of brown.
 Very southern especially with it’s sweeping staircase.
 But slowly I made it my own.
 Just before we put it on the market I really loved the home, and we created so many wonderful memories there.
 We lived right outside Atlanta and had the convenience of a big city but our neighborhood backed up to a little river and a private nature preserve with walking trails.
 We felt like we had our own little forest in our backyard.
 I’m excited to give you my Georgia home tour:

 The entry way was the selling feature of the home with its grand curved stair case and two story ceilings.
 I always felt a little embarrassed by its grandiose entrance especially when friends came over but I tried to keep it minimal and welcoming with seating and a basic cow hide rug (which is the best rug for a lot of foot traffic!).
 I made the DIY entry metal bench, which had storage for shoes and a place where guests could place their bag.
 Having the piano in the entry way was such a great idea because every time my kids walked past it, which was multiple times a day, they would sit down to play it.